 Students are accepted into the Department in competition with students from all over the world.
 The MSE Graduate Committee is only able to assess complete applications.

 In general, the MSE Department normally expects applicants to have a minimum grade point average of 3.0 (4.0 scale) or better for either the B.S. degree program or the last 60 hours of course work.
 Students applying to MSE must take the GRE.
-Students will likely not be competitive with scores below a 450 (Verbal) and a 700 (Quantitative).
+Students will likely not be competitive with scores below a 150 (450 on the old system) Verbal and a 155 (700 on the old system) Quantitative.
 International applicants must also take the TOEFL unless they have completed a degree at an English speaking university.
 The university-wide minimum TOEFL requirement is 80 for Internet (IBT), 213 for Computer, and 550 for paper; however, the MSE Department gives preference to students with higher scores.
 Virginia Tech will accept IELTS scores of 6.5 or higher in lieu of the TOEFL.
+We do not have a department code for electronic test scores.
+All scores should be sent to the Graduate School using code 5859.

 Applicants are encouraged to apply for fall semester entry.
 We do process spring applications but financial assistance opportunities are more prevalent in the fall.
 The department processes applications on a rolling basis.
-To be given full consideration for admission and assistantships/fellowships, applications must be received by January 15th for the fall term and October 1st for the spring term.
+To be given full consideration for admission and assistantships/fellowships, applications must be received by January 15th for the fall term and September 1st for the spring term.
 All application materials must be received by the deadlines for admission.
+The Graduate School's deadlines can be found here.

 Applicants should apply online :